ember-cli/eslint-plugin-ember/docs/rules/no-classic-components.md

 # No classic components (no-classic-components)

 This rule aims to enforce Glimmer components instead of classic ones.
+We should migrate to Glimmer components because they have few adventages:
+- Simpler API
+- No wrapper element
+- Namespaced Arguments
+- Less lifecycle hooks
+- Stateless Template-Only Components
+- Unidirectional Dataflow

+With that simpler API we could improve the DX and also lower the entry level for Ember.

 ## Rule Details